multisig-labs/docs.gogopool.com/about-gogopool/zellic-audit.md

 **Inputs:**

 - allotment:
-  **- Control** : value is calculated insidegetClaimingContractDistribution(“Cla
+  - **Control** : value is calculated insidegetClaimingContractDistribution(“Cla
     imMultisig”)
-  **- Checks** : nochecksatthisfunctionlevel, however, theremaybesomeleft-
+    - **Checks** : nochecksatthisfunctionlevel, however, theremaybesomeleft-
       overtokensdue to rounding errors; assure that these are sent somewhere after all allotments? (instartRewardsCycle)
-  **- Impact** : determinesthetotalamountoftokensthatwillbesenttomultisigs.
+  - **Impact** : determinesthetotalamountoftokensthatwillbesenttomultisigs.
 - vault:
-  **- Control** : address is taken fromVault(getContractAddress(“Vault”))
+  - **Control** : address is taken fromVault(getContractAddress(“Vault”))
-  **- Checks** : passed from previous function; same asggpparameter.
+    - **Checks** : passed from previous function; same asggpparameter.
-  **- Impact** : n/a
+  - **Impact** : n/a
 - ggp:
-  **- Control** : address is taken fromTokenGGP(getContractAddress(“TokenGGP”)
+  - **Control** : address is taken fromTokenGGP(getContractAddress(“TokenGGP”)
     )
-  **- Checks** : full control; it’s passed from the previous function; ENSURE that it’s never called somewhere else or with a different GGP than here **- Impact** : n/a
+    - **Checks** : full control; it’s passed from the previous function; ENSURE that it’s never called somewhere else or with a different GGP than here
+  - **Impact** : n/a

 **Function call analysis**

 - mm.getCount();
-  **- What is controllable?** -
+  - **What is controllable?** -
-  **- If return value controllable, how is it used and how can it go wrong?** out of gas inside the for loop if count value is too big **- What happens if it reverts, reenters, or does other unusual control flow?** no problems
+  - **If return value controllable, how is it used and how can it go wrong?** out of gas inside the for loop if count value is too big
+  - **What happens if it reverts, reenters, or does other unusual control flow?** no problems
 - mm.getMultisig(i)
-  **- What is controllable?** -
+  - **What is controllable?** -
-  **- If return value controllable, how is it used and how can it go wrong?** re- turns address and status of multisig, if enabled then this address will re- ceive ggp tokens.
+  - **If return value controllable, how is it used and how can it go wrong?** re- turns address and status of multisig, if enabled then this address will re- ceive ggp tokens.
-  **- What happens if it reverts, reenters, or does other unusual control flow?** no problems
+  - **What happens if it reverts, reenters, or does other unusual control flow?** no problems
 - vault.withdrawToken(enabledMultisigs[i], ggp, tokensPerMultisig)
   **- Whatiscontrollable?** sincethis isan internal call, all inputvalues aretaken from storage.

-  **- If return value controllable, how is it used and how can it go wrong?** there isn’t return value here.
+  - **If return value controllable, how is it used and how can it go wrong?** there isn’t return value here.

-**- What happens if it reverts, reenters, or does other unusual control flow?** willrevertifsafeTransfercallrevertsandiftokenBalanceslessthanamount value
+- **What happens if it reverts, reenters, or does other unusual control flow?** willrevertifsafeTransfercallrevertsandiftokenBalanceslessthanamount value

 ### 5.16 File:Staking

-**Function:GGP staking components**
+### Function:GGP staking components\*\*

 **Intended behavior:**